microsoft/fhir-server/docs/Roles.md

 ]
 ```

-This structure is passed to the FHIR server at startup and enforced using the `roles` claim in the JWT access token presented when cusuming the FHIR server API.
+This structure is passed to the FHIR server at startup and enforced using the `roles` claim in the JWT access token presented when consuming the FHIR server API.

 When deploying the FHIR server into Azure using the provided [resource manager template](../samples/templates/default-azuredeploy.json) the array of roles can be passed in the `additionalFhirServerConfigProperties` parameter, which will add the roles to the [App Settings](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure) of the front end [Web App](https://azure.microsoft.com/en-us/services/app-service/web/) running the server.